HydroSAR/HydroSAR/README-asf-tools.md

 -----

 ## ArcGIS Toolbox
-The ASF_Tools [ArcGIS Python Toolbox](ArcGIS-toolbox) can be used with either ArcGIS Desktop or ArcGIS Pro, and contains tools that perform geoprocessing tasks useful for working with Synthetic Aperture Radar (SAR) data.
+The [ArcGIS Python Toolbox](ArcGIS-toolbox) can be used with either ArcGIS Desktop or ArcGIS Pro, and contains tools that perform geoprocessing tasks useful for working with Synthetic Aperture Radar (SAR) data.
 The tools were designed to be used with Radiometric Terrain Corrected (RTC) SAR datasets, such as those enerated by